totalAldo/zxfer/README.md

   including the use of `zstd`, compressesion is now explicity set by piping the `zfs list` output through `zstd -9`
 + To enhance efficiency in send/receive operations, initially execute a `comm` command to compare source and destination datasets.
 This allows for the identification and subsequent iteration over only those source datasets containing snapshots absent in the destination.
++ When `-x` > 1, run all `zfs send` commands in parallel.
+Care should be taken to no overload a system with too many parallel `zfs send` commands.

 ## Code Refactoring
 The code has been refactored for better readability and maintainability, which includes: